ryandhasgit/Comedy/Dikkers/Feedback live.md

+joke is: 911 robot responding to emergencies all jokes should focus on that
+#EXAMLE:
-joke is: 911 robot responding to emergencies all jokes should focus on that onion did once a bank robery that takes place, and it calls banks, bank robo phone system said if you'd like to make a deposit, if you'd like to r
+onion did once a bank robery that takes place, and it calls banks, bank robo phone system said if you'd like to make a deposit, if you'd like to rob bank, rpess 3 (audio skit)

+robbery process is select amount of money, all the zeroes being licked are heard take hostages, phone service is like if you want to shoot hostage in head, press 1

+drama played out through messages this was a long time ago, we've seen it done before and since

+positive: good contrast between robo and the medical emergency but he wasn't seeing the urgency if this wasn't done, you want to feel something bad happening and there were too many off-take jokes

+"honey your butt is to big" too cliche sean hannity is off take joke

+off-trakc makes readers lose interest  and take the off ramp

+advice: you want someone to get right into it after your hook first para is unnecessary, we saw headline, let's go into the phone options cut first line too